halcy/Mastodon.py/docs/index.rst

     {
         'id': # id of the notification.
         'type': # "mention", "reblog", "favourite" or "follow".
+        'created_at': # The time the notification was created.
+        'account': # User dict of the user from whom the notification originates.
         'status': # In case of "mention", the mentioning status.
                   # In case of reblog / favourite, the reblogged / favourited status.
-        'account': # User dict of the user from whom the notification originates.
     }

 Context dicts